 The industry cluster in Pitt County, North Carolina with the highest relative concentration is Pharmaceuticals with a location quotient of 12.13.
 This cluster employs 2,116 workers in the region with an average wage of \$67,561.
 Employment in the Pharmaceutical cluster is projected to expand in the region about 0.5% per year over the next ten years.
 Pitt County continues to be a regional leader in the healthcare, education, and retail sectors.
 As of 2020, total GDP in Pitt County was \$8,669,380,000.
-Of all the sectors in Pitt County, Manufacturing contributed the largest portion of GDP in 2020, (\$2,111,384,000) The next-largest contributions came from Educational Services (\$1,367,141,000); and Health Care and Social Assistance (\$1,336,364,000).
+Of all the sectors in Pitt County, Manufacturing contributed the largest portion of GDP in 2020, (\$2,111,384,000) The nextlargest contributions came from Educational Services (\$1,367,141,000); and Health Care and Social Assistance (\$1,336,364,000).
+Renewable energy product manufacturing (primarily solar related products) is a growing industry in Pitt County.